cyentific-rni/security-playbook-stix-misp-exchange/README.md

 * Sharing cybersecurity playbooks using MISP motivated the development of a security-playbook object and was made available in the official MISP Project GitHub
 (https://github.com/MISP/misp-objects/blob/main/objects/security-playbook/definition.json).

-This repository provides a mapping table that allows converting between the `STIX 2.1 Course of Action object type that makes use of the Security Playbook extension` and the `MISP Security Playbook object`.
+This repository provides a mapping table that allows converting between `STIX 2.1 Course of Action objects that make use of the Security Playbook extension` and `MISP Security Playbook objects`.
+Specifically, the mapping table associates the properties that comprise a security playbook extension using the STIX 2.1 COA SDO and the properties that comprise a MISP security playbook object.
+In addition we recommend implementers to follow the conversion process below to minimize losing information during the conversion process.

 A reference conversion process is as follows: